There is someone lies dead in the bushes,

 a fire, ran down the stair

-and called for help and kept on running
+and called for help and kept on running,

-in his white underwear.
+still in his underwear.

 But meanwhile the entire building